lbrayner/pixietooth/README.md

 # Description

-Supply a file contaning an access toke, optionally an instance (<https://pixelfed.social> by default), and one or more YAML files describing Pixelfed posts.
+Supply a file contaning an access token, optionally an instance (<https://pixelfed.social> by default), and one or more YAML files describing Pixelfed posts.

-An example of a post:
+An example of such a file:

 ```yml
 text: |